MarwanELAdawy/Ketabuk-Webfront/README.md

 ## Dependencies
 Make sure you have node.js and npm.
 Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
 Older versions produce errors.

+You have to install the [Ketabuk-Server](https://github.com/Ketabuk/Ketabuk-Server) and deploy it on apache with the domain `api.ketabuk.dev`.

 ## Installation
 * `git clone https://github.com/Ketabuk/Ketabuk-Webfront.git`
 * `cd Ketabuk-Webfront`